Flax: Culinary

-A 100-gram portion of ground flax seed supplies about 2234 kJ of food energy, 41 g of fat, 28 g of fiber, and 20 g of protein.
+A 100-gram portion of ground flax seed supplies about 2234 kJ of food energy, 41g of fat, 28g of fiber, and 20g of protein.
 Whole flax seeds are chemically stable, but ground flax seed meal, because of oxidation, may go rancid when left exposed to air at room temperature in as little as a week.
 Refrigeration and storage in sealed containers will keep ground flax seed meal for a longer period before it turns rancid.
 Under conditions similar to those found in commercial bakeries, trained sensory panelists could not detect differences between bread made with freshly ground flax seed and bread made with flax seed that had been milled four months earlier and stored at room temperature.
 If packed immediately without exposure to air and light, milled flax seed is stable against excessive oxidation when stored for nine months at room temperature, and under warehouse conditions, for 20 months at ambient temperatures.

-Three phenolic glucosides—secoisolariciresinol diglucoside, p-coumaric acid glucoside, and ferulic acid glucoside—are present in commercial breads containing flax seed.
+Three phenolic glucosides—secoisolariciresinol diglucoside, p-coumaric acid glucoside, and ferulic acid glucoside—are present in commercial bread containing flax seed.